jiayue92-2/IOTdocs_en/source/ASR6601/Hardware-Reference/hardware_design.rst

 Pay close attention to the following aspects regarding ASR6601 module reference design:

 1. With respect to the ASR6601 matching network, please refer to the ASR6601 module reference design in the *1_ASR6601_Hardware /13_ASR6601_Demo_Module* folder on the FTP server, which illustrates the matching networks of 490 MHz (applicable to the frequency range of 470-510 MHz) and 915 MHz (applicable to the frequency range of 864-928 MHz).
 2. The inductor L7 (15 uH) of DC-DC must be power inductor.
-Refer to `Chapter 3: Material Selection <#_Materials_Selection>`__ to get the details of the power inductor.
+Refer to Chapter 3: Material Selection to get the details of the power inductor.
 We suggest you choose 0402 package for the inductor L1 (56 nH) of VR_PA, since its rated current is larger, which helps improve the transmit power of the TX.
 3. The R1, R2, R3, R4 and R7 in the schematics are mainly for testing.
 You can change or remove them accordingly.
 4. XO and TCXO are compatible in the ASR6601 module schematic.
 You can choose either one accordingly.
 5. In order to enhance ESD protection, we suggest reserving D1 and D2.
 D2 has some influence on RF performance, D2 (TVS) with small capacitance is prefered in applications with higher ESD requirements.